Annapurna Sanctuary

 Booking procedure

 You can email us at info(a)destinationhimalayatreks.com for the booking confirmation, or you can phone or message us on WhatsApp at +977 9851016814 with any questions.
-For the payment, you can directly pay through our website or simply bank transfer the advance payment.
+For the payment, you can directly pay through our website or simply transfer the advance payment.
 To manage everything, we just deduct 10% of the entire fee; the remaining sum may be paid after you get to Kathmandu.

 Last-minute booking